timmoorhouse/mega65-forth/README.md

 These should get us to the point of bootstrapping with a dictionary written in forth and running unit tests:
 - CORE
   - [ ] Need to reimplement the multiplication/division operations using the math unit.
-  - [ ] We should be able to get rid of the hidden flag by changing when we link new words into the dictionary.
-- CORE-EXT
 - EXCEPTION
   - [ ] Need to be able to throw exceptions from assembler.
 This likely means changing the `THROW` implementation to be native code instead of Forth bytecode.
   - [ ] Many bits of code need to be updated to throw an exception for error conditions.